Allerdest, Levocetirizine

 • Consistent antihistaminic efficacy

-This receptor specificity is particularly advantageous in chronic allergy management, where long-term tolerability remains clinically significant.
+This receptor specificity is particularly advantageous in chronic allergy management where long-term tolerability remains clinically significant.

 How Allerdest Reduces Allergy Symptoms

 Allergic symptoms emerge when immunoglobulin E-mediated pathways stimulate mast cell degranulation.
 Histamine release subsequently induces vasodilation, tissue edema, mucus hypersecretion, and sensory irritation.
-Allerdest mitigates these effects through potent peripheral antihistaminic activity.
-Once histamine signaling is suppressed, the inflammatory burden progressively decreases.

 Symptomatic improvements commonly include: